Robeco Global Credits IH EUR

 Inception date fund

-Victor Verberk is CIO Fixed Income and Sustainability and Portfolio Manager Investment Grade Credits.
+Victor Verberk is CIO Fixed Income and Sustainability.
 Prior to joining Robeco in 2008, Victor was CIO at Holland Capital Management.
 Before that, he was Head of Fixed Income at MN Services and Portfolio Manager Credits at AXA Investment Managers.
 He has been active in the industry since 1997.
 Victor holds a Master’s in Business Economics from Erasmus University Rotterdam and he is a Certified European Financial Analyst.
 Reinout Schapers is Co-Head Portfolio Management Investment Grade in the Credit team.
 Prior to joining Robeco in 2011, Reinout worked at Aegon Asset Management where he was a Head of European High Yield.
 Before that, he worked at Rabo Securities as an M&A Associate and at Credit Suisse First Boston as an Analyst Corporate Finance.
 Reinout has been active in the industry since 2003.
 He holds a Master's in Architecture from the Delft University of Technology.
 The Robeco Global Credits fund is managed within Robeco’s credit team, which consists of nine portfolio managers and twenty-three credit analysts (of which four financials analysts).
 The portfolio managers are responsible for the construction and management of the credit portfolios, whereas the analysts cover the team’s fundamental research.
 Our analysts have long term experience in their respective sectors which they cover globally.
 Each analyst covers both investment grade and high yield, providing them an information advantage and benefiting from inefficiencies that traditionally exist between the two segmented markets.
 Furthermore, the credit team is supported by dedicated quantitative researchers and fixed income traders.
 On average, the members of the credit team have an experience in the asset management industry of seventeen years, of which eight years with Robeco.

 - Per period